-Hours: Daily tours run about an hour and half and are given at 10 a.m. and 11:30 a.m., with the exception of home day games and national holidays.
+Hours: Daily tours run about an hour and half and are given at 10 a.m., 11:30 a.m., and 1 p.m.
 Please make sure to arrive 15 minutes before your tour.
 (In other words, start getting the kids ready now.)

 Parking: Parking is conveniently located in Lot P, right outside the Top of the Park store.
 Dodger onesies and mini bats anyone?

-Tip: Still need more time on the field?
-At every Sunday home game, kids can run the bases after the game!
+Insider Tip: Still need more time on the field?
+At every Sun. home game, kids can run the bases after the game!